Anshul619/HLD-System-Designs/src/2_AWSComponents/4_ComputeServices/AmazonECS/Readme.md

 # DNS-based service discovery using ECS
 - [Amazon ECS]() now includes [integrated service discovery](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-discovery.html) that makes it easy for your containerized services to discover and connect with each other.
+- Services configured to use service discovery have a limit of 1,000 tasks for each service.
+This is due to a [Route53](../../1_NetworkingAndContentDelivery/AmazonRoute53.md) service quota.

 ## Service Discovery Key Concepts